hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Expected output:

 ```
-Opening channel to node "jTzjV"..
+Opening channel to node "jTzjV".

 Failed to open a channel to jTzjV.
 ```